 - Live in homes where people smoke.

-- Have cleft palate, which can affect how well the Eustachian tube works.
+- Have cleft palate, or other reasons for altered facial development such as Down's syndrome which can affect how well the eustachian tube works.

 - Have allergic rhinitis - eg, hay fever.